w3c/wai-tutorials/source/menus/flyout.html.erb.md

 ## Improve screen reader support using WAI-ARIA

-Screen reader users need to know if an item has a submenu or not and if that submenu is currently opened.
-While this can be done with hidden text as above, WAI-ARIA helps to convey this information programmatically, using following two attributes to the menu’s HTML:
+Screen reader users need to know if an item has a submenu or not and if that submenu is currently open.
+While this can be done with hidden text as shown above, WAI-ARIA helps to convey this information programmatically so it can be picked up by assistive technologies in a consistent way.
+The two relevant WAI-ARIA attributes are:

 * **`aria-haspopup="true"`** is used so screen readers are able to announce that the link has a submenu.
 * **`aria-expanded`** is initially set to `false` but changed to `true` when the submenu opens which helps screen readers to announce that this menu item is now expanded.